Sizing Up The Universe With Neil deGrasse Tyson - 1A

 Neil deGrasse Tyson, the astrophysicist who has found fame as a science educator and host of the reboot of Carl Sagan’s TV series “Cosmos,” is perhaps the most well-known living example of the second public image of a scientist.
 His nerdy exuberance is more than earned by his breadth and depth of knowledge not just about astrophysics, but about the history and culture of science.
 In his hands, science seems fun, cheerful, and not at all threatening.

-We’ll talk with Tyson about his new book, co-authored with Avis Lang, Accessory to War: The Unspoken Alliance Between Astrophysics and the Military, and the moral complications that might arise with new innovations.
+We’ll talk with Tyson about his new book co-authored with Avis Lang, Accessory to War: The Unspoken Alliance Between Astrophysics and the Military, and the moral complications that might arise with new innovations.

 Plus, we’ll get into his take on the Space Force.
 A preview?
 Earlier this month, he told Stephen Colbert: “Just ‘cause it came out of Trump’s mouth doesn’t require that it then be a crazy thing.”

-We also want to know what Tyson, the man who helped “kill” Pluto, thinks about the possibility of its reclassification?
+We also want to know what Tyson, the man who helped “kill” Pluto, thinks about the possibility of its reclassification.

 Show produced by Amanda Williams, text by Kathryn Fink.